vishvAsa/kAvyam/laxyam/gadyam/shrI-vaiShNava-kRtam/rAmAnujaH/periya-vAchchAn-piLLai_en.md

 adṛṣṭasantarōpayaḥ-

 anāgata anantakāla samikṣayāpi therefore, I, who do not find any means to cross this ocean of samsara (cycle of birth and death) over infinite periods yet to come; nikhilajantujātasaranya !- O!
 One sought as proper refuge by all beings who are born, not possessed of any virtue and not devoid of sin; like saying, "Lord of all the worlds!' and then "my Lord".
 (The idea is that since You are the refuge of all be ngs I seek refuge in You). śrimat - refers to the presence of Sri c'oseby to intercede without giving room for punitive action on the basis of my past history of offences.
 Nārāyaṇa!
 Did you not care for the existence of this being and protect it though indifferent (or hostile) towards You?
-You have to favour me any way-looking at the presence of mother Śri as your natural protective grace. tavacaraṇāravinda yugalam- these lotus feet of Yours who are all merciful, easy of access most desirable and enjoyable; feet which are beyond all
+You have to favour me any way-looking at the presence of mother Śri as your natural protective grace. tavacaraṇāravinda yugalam- these lotus feet of Yours who are all merciful, easy of access most desirable and enjoyable; feet which are beyond a॥

 103